 Clothilde started her career in France working for the International Herald Tribune in Paris, she moved to London in 2005 and joined the Media Trust’s production team making documentaries for the Community Channel.
 She then spent three years as a documentary programmer for Birds Eye View Film Festival, which exclusively showcased films made by women.
 Prior to joining One World Media she spent four years at Channel 4 where she worked in the Documentaries department and Film 4.

 Phoebe joined One World Media in October 2016.
 She manages One World Media’s events and workshops programme, oversees communications and produces the annual One World Media Awards.

 Phoebe was previously the Programme Editor at the Frontline Club, producing their year-round programme of public events and managing the activities of the Charitable Trust.
 She was also responsible for the Frontline International Partners project, working with media centres and film festivals across Russia, Turkey and Central and Eastern Europe to produce regular documentary screenings, panel discussions and journalistic training.
 She is the co-founder of Puppy Fat, a regular documentary screening evening that spotlights the work of emerging filmmakers.

 Leanne joined One World Media in 2010.
-She coordinates One World Media’s flagship event, the One World Media Awards, and produces the organisation’s events programme.
-She also manages communications and administration.
+As Deputy Director, she works with the Director and Board to lead the strategic development and growth of the organisation, as well as fundraising and managing finances, the office and staff.
+She also produces One World Media’s flagship event, the One World Media Awards, and the organisation’s year-round events programme.